nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Educator chooses to delete a group.
 2. System prompts for the group name.
 3. Educator enters the group name.
-4. System requests confirmation for deletion.
-5. Educator confirms the deletion.
-6. System deletes the group from the group list.
+4. System deletes the group from the group list.
-7. System displays a confirmation message.
+5. System displays a confirmation message.

    Use case ends.